 Cardamom was listed in ancient Egyptian documents as a cure for overindulgence as early as 1500 BCE.
-Ancient Greece and Rome incorporated it into perfumes and ointments for the duration of each civilization, and Vikings who later came to Constantinople brought it back to Scandinavia as a seasoning.
+Ancient Greece and Rome incorporated it into perfumes and ointments for the duration of each civilization.
+The Vikings - who later came to Constantinople – brought it back to Scandinavia as a seasoning.

 Despite such early expansion, cardamom was not introduced to North America until the 19th century, but by the 1920s, cultivation in Guatemala surpassed every worldwide precedent.

 Though not as commercially prominent as other plants, cardamom still forms a significant part of the spice industry, most commonly exported for culinary use.

 Since cardamom is a native Asian crop, the market has been dominated by countries like India, Nepal and Buthan.
 However, a 2019 shortage in those areas became an opportunity for Guatemala to enter the market.
 This Central American country is currently the largest cardamon exporter, with 60% of the global market.